amalfra/server-stats/README.md

 Questions, problems or suggestions?
 Please post them on the [issue tracker](https://github.com/amalfra/server-stats/issues).

 You can contribute changes by forking the project and submitting a pull request.
-You can ensure the tests are passing by running ```npm test && npm run test:e2e```.
+You can ensure the tests are passing by running ```npm test```.
 Feel free to contribute :heart_eyes:

 ## UNDER MIT LICENSE